 Overview of the Dewalt DCBL772X1

-- Power: The Dewalt DCBL772X1 is a cordless blower with a maximum air volume rating of 600 cubic feet per minute (CFM) and an air speed of 125 MPH.
+- Power: The DCBL772X1, manufactured by Dewalt, is a cordless blower with a maximum air speed of 125 MPH and a maximum air volume rating of 600 CFM.

-- Battery: Its 3 Ah 60 V Li-ion FLEXVOLT® battery (1 battery included) enables the blower to run for up to 30 minutes without needing to a recharge.
+- Battery: Its 3 Ah 60 V Li-ion FLEXVOLT® battery (1 DCB609 battery combo included) enables the blower to run for up to 30 minutes without needing to recharge.
 More info on the FLEXVOLT® battery can be found below.

 Product Videos